Selecting Networked Marine Electronics

-In this era where you can surf the web, take photos and play your MP3 song files on your smartphone, it’s all about being connected.
+In this era where you can surf the web, take photos and stream music on your smartphone, it’s all about being connected.
 Boaters want to connect their VHF radio to a GPS, monitor their fuel consumption and see radar images on one display.
 Our electronics suppliers have made all of these networking tasks simpler, and our website shows a vast universe of choices.
-If you haven’t shopped for marine electronics recently you’ll notice that things have changed a lot, and the choices can be confusing.
-We’re here to help, with some questions and answers to help narrow down your choices.

 Depending on your boating style, it often makes sense to shop by brand.
-For example, Navico makes electronics under three brands: Simrad is oriented toward the larger powerboat, fishing vessel or sailboat.
+Simrad is oriented toward the larger powerboat, fishing vessel or sailboat.
 Lowrance caters to the coastal or inland fishing vessel in the small/medium size range.
-B&G is their sailboat-only brand, with features and software designed just for sailors.
+B&G is a sailboat-only brand, with features and software designed just for sailors.
 Raymarine products are original equipment on many production sailboats, and Garmin, the worldwide leader in consumer GPS navigation, began by focusing on the powerboat market.
 However, both of these brands offer comprehensive systems with the versatility you need, whatever your boating style.

 Fishfinder: First choice for the inland, small boat angler, the fishfinder performs one function—showing a picture of what’s below your boat.
 Fishfinders do not include a GPS receiver, so they’re not navigation tools.
 Many, especially in the economy price range, do not network with other devices.

-NMEA 0183: If you have marine electronics onboard that are older than a couple of years, they are probably networked using the NMEA 0183 standard.
-In fact, most of the chartplotters, combos and fishfinders on this site communicate using this system.
+NMEA 0183: If your marine electronics are more than a few years old they might be networked using the NMEA 0183 standard.
 Problems and complications happen when connecting devices from different manufacturers, of different ages, and when one device in the network fails.
-NMEA 0183 has served us reasonably well since, well, 1983, but as devices have become more sophisticated, newer standards have increasingly replaced it.
+NMEA 0183 has served us reasonably well since about 1983, but as devices have become more sophisticated, newer standards have replaced it.
 Simple devices, like a basic fishfinder, still use 0183 as a serial data interface, even if it is not a true network.

-Build your own network with a Lowrance fishfinder, Simrad Broadband 3G radar, Mastervolt inverter/charger, Maretron engine monitor, laptop computer, SeaStar Solutions controls, etc. Pick the best model of every type of device, stick them together like Tinkertoys with standardized wiring and information exchange language, and assemble your own instant plug-and-play network.
+Build your own network with a Lowrance fishfinder, Simrad Broadband 3G radar, Mastervolt inverter/charger, Maretron engine monitor, laptop computer and SeaStar Solutions controls among other devices.
+Pick the best model of every type of device, stick them together like Tinkertoys with standardized wiring and information exchange language, and assemble your own instant plug-and-play network.
 With five conductors (two for data, two for power and a ground), keyed male and female ends, heavy shielding from electro-mechanical interference (EMI) and waterproof construction, the system is virtually idiot-proof.

 A multi-talker/multi-listener system (0183 is single-talker/multi-listener), an NMEA 2000 network can accommodate up to 50 individual devices per vessel.
 No single “brain” is required, and the failure of any one device won’t bring down the whole network.
 NMEA 2000 networks are 50 times faster than NMEA 0183 (250 kilobits/sec.).
 NMEA 2000 networks are backwards compatible with NMEA 0183.